 Stand over barbell with balls of feet positioned under bar slightly wider apart than hip width.
 Squat down and grip bar with overhand grip slightly wider than shoulder width.
 Position shoulders over bar with back arched tightly.
 Arms are straight with elbows pointed along bar.

 Bend knees slightly and lower barbell to mid-thigh position.
 Slowly lower bar with taut lower back and trunk close to vertical.
-The advanced athlete may unload (drop) bar from completed position.
+The advanced athlete may unload (drop) bar from completed position (as seen).
 This technique may be practiced to reduce stress or fatigue involved in lowering bar as prescribed.
 Use rubber weightlifting plates on weightlifting platform if this unloading method is used (unless floor demolition is desired).

 Pull bar up in straight path, keeping bar close to body.
 Also see movement in Slow Motion.